gsoykan/comics_text_plus/README.md

 ## Description

-This repository includes pointers to the code and data described in [Robust Comics Text Dataset: COMICS TEXT+ & OCR Pipeline for Comics](add-arxiv.link)
+This repository includes pointers to the code and data described in [Improving OCR Data for Comics Research: A Benchmark and Analysis](add-arxiv.link)

 ## Getting Started